JoinMarket-Org/joinmarket-clientserver/docs/USAGE.md

 (If you want to run Joinmarket-Qt, start with the [walkthrough](JOINMARKET-QT-GUIDE.md) instead of this.)

-### Zeroth step: configuring for Bitcoin Core
+### Zeroth step: configuring for Bitcoin Core (or using Electrum servers).

-Until such time as we have a better solution for a light client, Joinmarket only realistically supports use with Bitcoin Core to connect to the Bitcoin network.
+It's highly recommended to run Joinmarket using a Bitcoin Core instance to connect to the Bitcoin network, and in the case of running a yield generator it's basically required.
+It gives better privacy, performance and reliability.

-The node *can* be pruned.
+The Bitcoin Core node *can* be pruned.

-**Use with another interface to the blockchain should be considered highly experimental (and in most cases it doesn't really work, as well as being terrible for privacy).
-It is not supported at this time.**
+To run one or more simple coinjoins without requiring Bitcoin Core, you can set the value of `blockchain_source` in the `[BLOCKCHAIN]` section of `joinmarket.cfg` (see below) to `electrum-server`.
+This will choose servers randomly and should sync the wallet quite quickly (a few seconds), but is not *perfectly* reliable (connections will fail occasionally; just try again).

-Configuring Joinmarket for Core is now drastically reduced, since there is no longer any `walletnotify` used.
+Configuring Joinmarket for Core is now reduced, since there is no longer any `walletnotify` used.

 First thing to do: in `scripts/`, run: